Tōfuku Maru: Hellship

-Between October 27 and November 27, 1942 it transported 1200 Allied prisoners of war (POWs) and 600 Japanese Army troops between Singapore and Moji, Japan.
+Between October 27 and November 27, 1942 the vessel transported 1,200 Allied prisoners of war (POWs) and 600 Japanese Army troops between Singapore and Moji, Japan.
 Twenty-seven prisoners died during the journey, the result of poor hygiene conditions on the ship.
 A further 130 were carried off the ship on stretchers and as many as 100 died later.